 Skip to main content

 Here's an example config for a Warp Route that connects USDC on Sepolia to Alfajores.
-You can use Typescript, JSON, or YAML for your token configs.
+You can use Typescript or YAML for your route configs.

 {